throughputer/grafword-sso-starter-web-app/README.md

 ## Step 1: Launch an EC2 Instance

 1. **Log in to your AWS Management Console.**
-   - This [YouTube tutorial](https://www.youtube.com/watch?v=0Gz-PUnEUF0) provide a more detailed walkthrough to create an EC2 instance.
 2. **Navigate to the EC2 Dashboard**
 3. **Click on "Launch Instance."**
-     - **Follow these steps to configure and launch your EC2 instance:**

 4. **Configure your instance:**
     - Name your instance.
     - Choose an AMI: Select a machine with a Ubuntu OS, such as Ubuntu Server 20.04 LTS.